Skip to main content

 • Immunohistochemical assessment of PD-L1 expression can be arranged with your local pathology service.

-• WGS of solid tumours where the patient has exhausted all standards of care testing and treatment is requested as code M232.
+• WGS of any solid tumour where the patient has exhausted all standard of care testing and treatment is requested as code M232 (but must be discussed on a case-by-case basis with your local GLH cancer lead).

 ↑ Back to top